Applicability of hybrid planar films of biaxial nematics for in-plane switching:A detailed Monte Carlo study: Introduction

 The biaxial nematic phase ($N_{B}$) of liquid crystals (LC), predicted theoretically very early \cite{Freiser}, and realised experimentally in the past decade, in bent-core \cite{Acharya03, Acharya04, Madsen}, tetrapode \cite{Merkel, Figueirinhas05, Neupane}, and polymeric \cite{Hessel, Severing} systems, is characterised by a primary director $\bm{n}$ and a secondary director $\bm{m}$ (perpendicular to $\bm{n}$).
 Field-induced switching of the secondary director is envisaged to be faster than the primary director in the biaxial nematic phase, a fact which endows these nematics with a promising potential for use in fast switching electro-optic devices \cite{Lee07, Mamatha10}.
 The orthorhombic $N_{B}$ phases with $D_{2h}$ symmetry are suggested to be desirable \cite{Carsten} for ready applications.

-While the current experimental studies are still concerned with unambiguous confirmation of macroscopic biaxiality \cite{Carsten, VanLe, Ostapenko}, computer simulations \cite{BerardiB} on the other hand have been playing a significant role in the investigation of biaxial systems.
-A molecular dynamics (MD) simulation of the bulk biaxial Gay-Berne fluid under the action of an electric field \cite {Berardi08} has convincingly shown that the switching of the secondary director is an order of magnitude faster than the switching of the primary director.
+While the current experimental studies are still concerned with unambiguous confirmation of macroscopic biaxiality \cite{Carsten, VanLe, Ostapenko}, theoretical studies have been more optimistic.
+Modelling the Hamiltonian in terms of interactions among molecular tensors, mean-field predictions within quadratic approximation envisage systems which condense into liquid crystal phases with biaxial symmetry \cite{Sonnet,matteis05A,Bisi06, Bisi07,matteis07}.
+These encompass molecular structures with wide ranging symmetry \cite{Bisi08}.
+Computer simulations \cite{BerardiB} on the other hand have been playing a significant role in investigating these models systematically.
+Recent Monte Carlo studies based on this lattice model focus on the competing effects of different energy contributions in the Hamiltonian on the ordering of the medium \cite{Dematteis08, Kamala14,Kamala15} in biaxial systems.
+A molecular dynamics (MD) simulation of the bulk biaxial Gay-Berne fluid under the action of an electric field \cite {Berardi08} has convincingly shown that the switching of the director, associated with the minor molecular axes, is an order of magnitude faster than that of the director defined by the long molecular axes.

 In the biaxial nematic phase, a different pathway for fast switching between different birefringent states (compared to conventional uniaxial LC systems) is possible because the birefringence can be changed by a rotation of the short axes which are thermally ordered, while the orientation of the long axes could be kept fixed \cite {Luck2}.
-A possible device configuration to achieve this objective is to use a film of biaxial liquid crystal confined in a planar cell with hybrid boundary conditions, wherein the geometry could constrain the orientation of the primary director (of the long axes) in the biaxial nematic phase, leaving the secondary director (of one of the short axes) free for switching with an appropriate (in-plane) field.
+A possible device configuration to achieve this objective is to use a film of biaxial liquid crystal confined in a planar cell with hybrid boundary conditions, wherein the geometry could constrain the orientation of the primary director (of the long axes) in the biaxial nematic phase, leaving the secondary director ( of one of the short axes) free for switching with an appropriate (in-plane) field.
 Studies on uniaxial hybrid films have established \cite{Pingsheng, Barbero3} that a bent-director configuration could be realised if the film thickness is greater than a critical thickness determined by the curvature elasticity of the medium and the surface interaction strength.
-Preliminary work on their biaxial counterpart was also carried out earlier \cite{Gspthesis}.
+Preliminary work on their biaxial counterpart was carried out earlier \cite{Gspthesis}.